kango2/platypus/README.md

 # Filter VCF files

-Retain sites called in all samples
+1. Retain sites called in all 58 samples (AN == 116)
+2. Retain sites with QUAL >= 60
+3. Retain SNPs only

 ```
 module load bcftools